2024 AFS International Fisheries Section Fellow Award

 - Priority will be given to applicants who are working on topics of international interest or those associated with the FSBI Symposium theme.
 However, all interested and eligible members are encouraged to apply.

-PREVIOUS IFS AWARD FELLOWS
+PREVIOUS IFS AWARD FELLOWS INCLUDE:

 Thiago Sanches, University of California Davis, USA